Acidburn0zzz/ProofOfConcept/README.md

 # ProofOfConcept

-This repository was created to host various proof of concept code usefull to develop the CopyPeste project.
+This repository was created to host various Proof of Concept code, usefull to develop the CopyPeste project.

 Those PoC are organized in two directories:
-- Algorithm: contains implementation of several algorithm required to implement an analyse module.
+- Algorithm: contains implementation of several algorithm, required to implement a CopyPeste analyse module.
-- coreFramework: contains implementation of several ruby features required to develop the core part of the CopyPeste framework.
+- coreFramework: contains implementation of several ruby features, required to develop the CopyPeste framework core part.